Jordan Clark (actress)

 Jordan Clark (born December 29, 1991) is a Canadian actress and dancer.
-She won the fourth season of the dance competition series So You Think You Can Dance Canada.
+She came 1st the fourth season of the dance competition series So You Think You Can Dance Canada.
 She played Giselle on the Family Channel teen drama series The Next Step.
+She was in seasons 1 to 3 when her character was planned to go on a tour.
+She returned for the 10th and last season of The Next Step.
+Her character is extremely bendy and her personality on the show is bubbly.

 Personal life

 Clark was born on December 29, 1991, in Okotoks, Alberta to parents Glenn Clark and Connie Tainsh.
 She grew up in Tottenham, Ontario with a younger brother and sister, and an adopted older sister.

 Clark originally did not intend to dance, and rather wanted be a gymnast after being inspired seeing a gymnast perform a back tuck.
 After not being able to find a gymnastic club in her town, her mother enrolled her in a dance school where she could learn acro.
 In a podcast, Clark recalls, "Seeing ballet barres and being very upset with my mother."
 Clark eventually found a love for ballet, which led her to more dance, learning a variety of styles from a young age, including, acro, jazz, lyrical, tap, and ballet.
 As a young child, she auditioned at The National Ballet of Canada and was accepted into their summer program.
 Clark was not a very good dancer when she began training but found that she was naturally very flexible.
 At her dance studios, she was left out of competitions, though performed in her first competition at eight, in which she performed an acro solo in a snake costume, wearing a snake unitard and headpiece.
 Later she went to dance at Vlad's Dance Academy, training 35–40 hours a week.

 In January 2022, Clark posted on her official Instagram the announcement of her engagement to her co-star Trevor Tordjman.
+They married on September 16, 2023.